Kyytox/twitter_sentiment_analysis/README.md

 ---
 # Visualisation

 Streamlit is used to display the results of the process.

-The App is divided into 3 parts:

 ## 1. Sentiment Analysis

 Display the sentiment analysis of the tweets of the user selected in the dropdown list.

 Graphs used:

 - Pie chart
-    Distribution of the sentiment of the tweets
+	- Distribution of the sentiment of the tweets

 - Bar chart
-    Number of tweets by sentiment
+	- Number of tweets by sentiment
-    Number of tweets by sentiment and by month
+	- Number of tweets by sentiment and by month
-    Number of tweets by sentiment and by day of month
+	- Number of tweets by sentiment and by day of month

 - Line chart
-    Mean score of the sentiment of the tweets (multitple interval of time)
+	- Mean score of the sentiment of the tweets (multitple interval of time)

 - Box chart
-    demonstrating the locatity, spread and skewness of the sentiment
+	- Demonstrating the locatity, spread and skewness of the sentiment

 ## 2. Interactions